scottmuc/presentations/git/README.markdown

     git branch branch-1
     # cat .git/refs/heads/master and .git/refs/heads/branch-1
     # are the same commit SHA!

 Then checkout this new branch

     git checkout branch-1
     cat .git/HEAD
     ref: refs/heads/branch-1

 ### Let's Reset

-Reset branch-1 to EF12.
-This should make branch-1 point to the commit with the message 'think'.
+Get back onto master and reset it to EF12.
+This should make master point to the commit with the message 'think'.

+    git checkout master
     git reset EF12

 The participants should see the subtle difference between a checkout and a